Australian operated

 Reticulation systems aren’t commonly being installed anymore, but we regularly get called to replenish them.
 One of the new systems we use now is Termex.
 There’s no need to use the plastic bends anymore because the lengths are in 10 metres, and have a junction box on every end of the line.
 There’s no risk of busting a corner or an end because when we pump up a line, both ends of the line are visible through the junction boxes.

-If your about to perform extensive renovations, or your reticulation system hasn’t been looked at in some time, be sure to get in touch and we’ll organise a time to come out and take a look at it for you.
+If you’re about to perform extensive renovations or your reticulation system hasn’t been looked at in some time, be sure to get in touch.
+We’ll arrange a time to come out and take a look at it for you.